telerik/uwp-docs/controls/radexpander/expander-members.md

 6. **IsExpanded** (bool) - Gets or sets a boolean value indicating the current state of the control.
 7. **UseOptimizedMeasure** (bool) - Gets or sets a boolean value which determines whether the expandable content is measured only when the control is being expanded or at the initial layout pass for the whole control.

-tip>When an optimized measure pass is used, some delays in the expansion may occur depending on the complexity of the expandable content's template.
+>When an optimized measure pass is used, some delays in the expansion may occur depending on the complexity of the expandable content's template.

 ### Events